soderalohastrom/gitpodcast/README.md

 cp .env.example .env
 ```

-Then edit the `.env` file with your Anthropic API key and optional GitHub personal access token.
+Then edit the `.env` file with your OpenAI API key for SSML and Azure AI Speech Key for TTS (https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/).

+You can also use `Gemini Flash` for the SSML.
+You will need to change the code from `OpenAIService` to `GeminiService`.

 4. Run backend